 If you need help with a planning or building matter talk to us and we can point you in the right direction.
-Our customer service team are here to help.
+Our customer service team is here to help.

 Every good design works from the character and conditions of the land.
 Before you begin to design your proposal find out whether the type of development proposed is permissible in the zone.
 For this, you will need to refer to the maps under Property Map Search and then permissible land uses in the relevant Local Environmental Plan (LEP) under Planning Rules.

 The maps also reference building heights, floor space ratios and so on.
 They identify whether the property has sensitive vegetation, a heritage item, or bushfire prone land.
 The maps relate to the LEP.
 The LEP sets out the objectives of the zone and other matters that need to be considered.
 The Development Control Plan (DCP) then provides detailed controls based on the zoning of the land, whether there are any protected areas and the type of development proposed.
 If you need help navigating the process speak to our customer service advisors.

 Once you know the constraints of the site and the development standards, you can start to design your proposal.